XRBench: An Extended Reality (XR) Machine Learning Benchmark Suite for the Metaverse: Problem Formulation

-\begin{definition} \textbf{Input Data Stream} \\ The input data stream $I$ is defined as follows:
+\begin{definition} \textbf{Input Data Stream ($St_{input}$)} \\ The input data stream $I$ is defined as follows:

 \end{definition} ~\autoref{def:input_data_stream} formulates the input stream description in~\autoref{tab:input_sources}.
-The $inSrc$ refers to the input source identifier. $SR$ refers to the streaming rate (FPS). $L_{init}$ refers to the initial latency of each input stream, and $Jt$ refers to the maximum jitter in milliseconds.
+The $inSrc_{ID}$ refers to a string value that refers to the input source identifier. $FPS_{sensor}$ refers to the streaming rate (FPS) of the associated sensor. $L_{init}$ refers to the initial latency of each input stream, and $Jt$ refers to the maximum jitter in milliseconds.